Section 3: Determination

 The Courts have determined that each of these two separate uses of the word ‘locality’ mean different things and so need separate definitions.

-Rent Officers should be aware of the surrounding locality or neighbourhood to ensure that they know about all local factors, amenities and any specific factors, which influence local rent levels.
+Rent officers should be aware of the surrounding locality or neighbourhood to ensure that they know about all local factors, amenities, and any specific factors, which influence local rent levels.

 In some areas, or for some property types, it may be found that there is a shortage of comparable evidence.
-In these circumstances, Rent Officers should extend their search for evidence more widely and where necessary use the interpolation or extrapolation process.
+In these circumstances, rent officers should extend their search for evidence more widely and where necessary use the interpolation or extrapolation process.

-(v1 2014)
+(v1 2024)

-The Rent Acts (Maximum Fair Rent) Order 1999 limits fair rent increases by linking the increase to a Retail Price Index (RPI) formula.
+The Rent Acts (Maximum Fair Rent) Order 1999 limits fair rent increases by linking the increase in rent to a Retail Price Index (RPI) formula.
 The Order came into force on 1 February 1999 and applies to applications for registration made on or after that date.

 Under the Order, rent officers still determine fair rents in accordance with s70 of The Rent Act 1977.
 However, they must also calculate what is known as the “maximum fair rent” according to a formula linked to RPI.